hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-This section introduces the [Text Generation Web UI (TGW)]( https://github.com/oobabooga/text-generation-webui) tool and shows how to set up this tool to support the locally downloaded LLM model as AI backend.
-The TGW is a [Gradio]( https://github.com/gradio-app/gradio/) based tool that builds a web UI and supports many large language model format with OpenAI compatible APIs.
+This section introduces the [Text Generation Web UI (TGW)]( https://github.com/oobabooga/text-generation-webui) tool and shows how to set up this tool to support the locally downloaded LLM model as the AI backend.
+The TGW is a [Gradio]( https://github.com/gradio-app/gradio/) based tool that builds a web UI and supports many large language model formats with OpenAI compatible APIs.